hai-vr/documentation/docs/products/listing.md

 <br />
 <br />

-:::danger
+:::info
-The **VRChat Creator Companion is no longer officially supported** in this repository listing.
+The **[ALCOM](https://vrc-get.anatawa12.com/alcom/) package manager** is the recommended package manager to be used with this repository listing.

-I will only provide a guarantee that this repository will work with the **[ALCOM](https://vrc-get.anatawa12.com/alcom/) package manager**, which contains fixes to many bugs affecting package creators that had been reported in the *VRChat Creator Companion* for years.
+Some package managers (such as *VCC*) have been known to be defective and may sometimes be unable to install updates properly.

-For more information, read the [update post](/updates/2024/12/23/p0).
+Use defective package managers at your own risk.
+For more information, [read this post](/updates/2024/12/23/p0).
 :::

 -----